 |Vamos + nos||Let’s go!|

 - Attach the pronoun to the end of the infinitive form.

 Negative Commands and Pronoun Placement

-- Write the reflexive, object, or indirect object pronoun between the negative word and before the verb.
+This one's easy!
+You just put the reflexive, direct object, or indirect object pronoun between the negative word and before the verb.
 That's it!